weixiyen/MMO/docs/ideas.md

 Front-end Map Notes
 ==========
 Seems 850 50x50 tiles are the max we can have as DOM elements moving around on IE at any given time.

-Needs testing with 700 100x100 tiles to see if that will slow down IE (surface area based??)